 This course is practically based and prepares students to enter employment in the horticultural sector or to progress onto further education vocational qualifications.
 Students are able to develop a knowledge and understanding of opportunities that exist within the horticultural industry.

-Students taking the ABC level 1 in Horticulture will follow a course comprising of eight units.
+Students will follow a course comprising of eight units.
 The units, once passed, will provide an equivalent qualification to a 3-1 grade at GCSE.
 All the units are practical based and are assessed throughout the course in stages.
 The units are:

-Students will be required to have appropriate outdoor all weather clothing and suitable safety boots to undertake the practical nature of the units.
+Students will be required to have appropriate outdoor all-weather clothing and suitable safety boots (provided) to undertake the practical nature of the units.

 Assessment:

-This ABC qualification is assessed through coursework and practical tasks, supported by written and recorded evidence, which will make up each student’s coursework folder.
+This qualification is assessed through the units completed throughout the course.
+Evidence for these units is provided by written and photographic evidence, which is collated through practical horticultural activities and will make up each student’s evidence folder.

 D&T LEVEL 1: Certificate in Motor Studies